tropicsquare/libtropic-linux/Linux_SPI/README.md

 # Recommended First Steps

 > [!IMPORTANT]
-> Befor further evaluation, first display and save your TROPIC01's chip ID and firmware versions for future and then update TROPIC01 chip to latest firmwares!
+> Before further evaluation, first display and save your TROPIC01's chip ID and firmware versions for future and then update TROPIC01 chip to latest firmwares!

 ## Display And Save Chip ID And Fw Versions
 To display actual versions of internal firmwares and details from CHIP ID data field, execute following example: